cloudevents/spec/discovery.md

 definition.
 Unlike the `POST` operation, the Service MUST contain an `id` attribute that matches the `{id}` in the `PUT` URL.

+In the case of a new Service being created, the sender MAY choose to include the `epoch` attribute.
+It will do so only in cases where it is doing an "import" type of operation where preserving the previously defined value is needed.
+For "create" type of operations the sender MUST NOT include it.

+When a Service with the specified `id` already exists, the client MAY choose to include the `epoch` attribute.
+If present then the Discovery Endpoint MUST ensure that the value on the incoming request matches the current value on the Service.
+If they do not match then an error MUST be generated and the Service MUST NOT be updated.
+However, if the incoming request does not include this attribute then this verification MUST NOT be done.

+Additionally, when a Service with the specified `id` aleady exists, the `epoch` value MUST be updated with a larger value, indicating that the Service has been updated.

+Note: in order to perform an "import" type of operation when the Service in question already exists and the client wishes to preserve the `epoch` value it has, then the client MUST first delete the Service.
+This is because the Discovery Endpoint can not distinguish between an "update" and an "import" with respect to `epoch` value processing.

 The follow responses are defined by this specification:
 - `200 OK` if an existing Service was updated.
   The HTTP Response Body MUST include the JSON represenation of the